Ocarinaoftime/goldencookiehelper/README.md

 # goldencookiehelper
-I little text near the newsletter to tell you if and how many golden cookies are on screen
+A little text near the newsletter to tell you if and how many golden cookies are on screen

 Just bookmark this to enable the addon.
 ```javascript